 (a) Definition of Health, Hygiene and Sanitation

 (b) Factors influencing Health – Heredity, Habits, and Environment.

 (c) Factors influencing Physical and Mental Health.

-(b) Posture – Definition – Values of Good Posture – Common Pastural, deformities – Kyphosis, Lordosis, Scoliosis, knocked – knees, Flat foot.
+(b) Posture – Definition – Values of Good Posture – Common Pastoral, deformities – Kyphosis, Lordosis, Scoliosis, knocked – knees, Flat foot.

-(c) Coordinated School Health programme – Health Services, Health Instruction, Health Supervision and Health Record.
+(c) Coordinated School Health program – Health Services, Health Instruction, Health Supervision, and Health Record.

 (d) Safety Education – Safety on Road, Safety in the School, Safety on playfields.

 (e) Pollution – Air and Water Pollutions and their prevention and control.